What is Collaborative Divorce?

 How does Collaborative Divorce work?

 Spouses may learn about the Collaborative Process from their divorce attorneys, counselors/mental health professionals or from financial advisors.
 Each family member engages a Collaborative attorney.
-A professional team is formed which may include a neutral financial expert and a process facilitators trained in the Collaborative Process.
+A professional team is formed which may include a neutral financial expert and a process facilitator trained in the Collaborative Process.

 The use of shared, neutral experts greatly reduces the financial burdens that accompany a traditional divorce.
 The team works together to help the clients:

 - Learn everything needed to help make the best decisions about their future;

 - Keep the process private; and